 Eurofound’s European Working Conditions Survey (EWCS) paints a wide-ranging picture of Europe at work across countries, occupations, sectors and age groups.
 This series consists of findings from the EWCS 2005, the fourth edition of the survey.
 The survey was first carried out in 1990.

 Eurofound’s European Working Conditions Survey (EWCS) paints a wide-ranging picture of Europe at work across countries, occupations, sectors and age groups.
 This series consists of findings from the EWCS 2010, the fifth edition of the survey.
 The survey was first carried out in 1990.

 This publication series explores scenarios for the future of manufacturing.
 The employment implications (number of jobs by sector, occupation, wage profile, and task content) under various possible scenarios are examined.
 The scenarios focus on various possible developments in global trade and energy policies and technological progress and run to 2030.

-This study provides information allowing for an assessment of the representativeness of the actors involved in the European sectoral social dialogue committee for the audiovisual sector.
+This study provides information allowing for an assessment of the representativeness of the actors involved in the European sectoral social dialogue committee for the textiles and clothing sector.
 Their relative representativeness legitimises their right to be consulted, their role and effective participation in the European sectoral social dialogue and their capacity to negotiate agreements.
-The aim of this Eurofound study on representativeness is to identify the relevant national and European social partner organisations in the audiovisual sector in the EU Member States.